 Working of Insulin pill

-Right now, near about 90 percent of the nearly 400 million people with diabetes in worldwide having type 2 diabetes.
-Many of them have confidence on injections to prevent from dangerously high blood sugar levels.
+Right now, near about 90 percent of the nearly 400 million people with diabetes in worldwide have type 2 diabetes.
+Many of them have confidence in injections to prevent dangerously high blood sugar levels.

 On a 28th day trial, physicians took 180 patients who have type 2 diabetes.
-They were not longer responding sufficiently to metformin (first line medication given to people when they’re diagnosed with the condition.)
+They were no longer responding sufficiently to metformin (first-line medication given to people when diagnosed with the condition.)

-Before going to bed, the insulin pill was given to them- is called ORMD 0801 or a placebo.
-As a result, their glucose/sugar level suddenly came in controlled.
+Before going to bed, the insulin pill was given to them- it is called ORMD 0801 or a placebo.
+As a result, their glucose/sugar level suddenly came into control.

-As compared to the placebo group, the result of oral insulin given to those people came out as, near about 6.5 percent ungenerous night time glucose degradation.
-Without any issues with blood sugar levels draining too low, there were not any serious harmful side effects reported with hypoglycemia.
+Compared to the placebo group, the result of oral insulin given to those people came out as nearly 6.5 percent ungenerous nighttime glucose degradation.
+Without any issues with blood sugar levels draining too low, no harmful severe side effects were reported with hypoglycemia.

 Here are the Results of trial

-According to Oramed, it’s too quick to start phase III clinical trials as expected.
+Oramed said it’s too quick to start phase III clinical trials as expected.
 But, if the results are positive, the physicians will definitely have an alternative to insulin injections.
-If this safe and effective oral insulin will get approved, it could become a multi-billion dollar product.
+If this safe and effective oral insulin gets approved, it could become a multi-billion dollar product.

-The researchers believe that this insulin pill may become actually better for patients as they act as a pathway of natural insulin.
-It goes directly to liver once, it’s created before being distributed through the blood vessel.
+The researchers believe that this insulin pill may actually become better for patients as they act as a pathway of natural insulin.
+It goes directly to the liver once; it’s created before being distributed through the blood vessel.

 Miriam Kidron, the medical doctor who’s leading some of the trials, said, “If you inject insulin, it goes straight into the bloodstream, bypassing the liver which also needs insulin.
 The beauty of this pill is that it mimics the natural production of insulin by delivering insulin to the liver.”

 The hopeful outcome for type 2 diabetics, there is still no word as yet on.
 It whether something congruent, which will work for patients with type 1 diabetes.
-Type 1 diabetes is an autoimmune condition in which immune system attacks on patient’s beta cells.
+Type 1 diabetes is an autoimmune condition in which the immune system attacks patients’ beta cells.
 Due to this, their blood sugar level does not remain constant as it rises and falls randomly.

 And it is not as simple as just needing to pop the pill to lower blood sugar levels.

-Beside of avoiding injections the main attraction of this insulting pill is that it may come closer to the way of natural insulin is created in the pancreas and goes directly to the liver.
+Besides avoiding injections, the main attraction of this insulting pill is that it may come closer to the way of natural insulin created in the pancreas and goes directly to the liver.